Profile

 nicheplatform-locked

 Mobile developers build native and cross-platform applications for iOS and Android using Swift, Kotlin, React Native, Flutter, and the platform SDKs.
 The work covers UI, lifecycle, on-device data, networking, and app store deployment, with mobile-specific architecture patterns like MVVM and MVI shaping daily code.
-Platform choice is a hard fork in the career, with Android, iOS, and cross-platform tracks rarely substituting for one another.
-Backend integration, mobile testing, and CI/CD for mobile complete the typical responsibilities.
+Platform choice is the one big career decision, since Android, iOS, and cross-platform tracks rarely substitute for one another.
+Typical responsibilities also include backend integration, mobile testing, and continuous integration and delivery for mobile.

 Specializations